jcerda1994/Proyecto_final_1/README.md

-# An analysis between life expectancy & alcohol consumption and sociodemographic variables
+# An analysis between life expectancy and alcohol consumption

 ## Project overview